isc-projects/stork/doc/hook.rst

 callout carrier (object)
     The instance of the callout payload structure created by the ``Load`` hook function.
-    It allows calling the callout points implementations.
+    It allows calling the callout implementations.
 The instance shouldn't be created before the ``Load`` call.
 At shutdown, the ``Close`` method of the object is called.
 It should free all used resources.
 The hook payload may contain other functions for internal purposes, not only